 I sure miss those Sunday evenings as a child.
-We try to get our family together Sunday evenings.
+Today, we try to get our family together for Sunday evenings.
 I said the prayer this past Sunday dinner.
 As we held hands, I felt some little hands squeezing mine.
 It was my sweet Caroline.

 I sure hope Jesus felt my hand in His.
 I really hope so.
 “Have a little talk with Jesus,“ how many times did I sing that as a child, with my family.
 I sing it a lot in my garden.